nchristiny/nchristiny.github.io/now/index.md

 ---
 # What are you doing right now?

-I am enjoying the summer in Chicago by visiting the beaches on the lake, and going to school for my Masters in computer science!
-Recently loved visiting the Museum of Science and Industry, and attending a White Sox game with my brother. ⚾

-Have been reading Kevin Mitnick's Ghost in the Wires.
+I am taking classes in advanced Java and discrete mathematics at City Colleges in Chicago, and I am absolutely loving every minute of it!
+I plan to use this knowledge to fill in the gaps in my non-traditional computer science background.

+Also currently applying to Georgia Tech for their Online Master of Science Computer Science (OMS CS) program.
+Hopefully I will be starting Spring 2018.

 Now learning:

-* Java!
+* MORE Java!
-* Android application development
+* Discrete maths!
+* Time-management and soft skills!